 During close of day, which usually took two to three hours, it was a very quiet time.
 Nobody was permitted to sleep on the job, so we had to come up with ways of keeping busy.
 There were several times when I left the security guard in the office and would take a look around the hotel.
 I loved it there at night.
 I can imagine it a little like the feel of a captain of a cruise ship standing proudly on deck, looking at the ship, knowing that it was his staff that kept everyone safe and secure.
 I enjoyed poking around in all the “hidden places” inside the hotel… the storage rooms on the roof full of old furniture, catering equipment, and ceiling tiles… the maintenance area with its tools and gizmos that kept the place in repair… Back of the House, which is the maze of hallways and storage areas around and in between the meeting rooms and ballrooms… The restaurant kitchen and storage areas… The housekeeping area with its huge washers and dryers… The various equipment rooms for the elevator, the pools, and the generator.
 It might sound a little dangerous, but it was a pretty small city, and I kept in contact with the security guard by radio.

 The security guards were the ones who told me about all the interesting places to see in the hotel.
-When I first started working at the hotel, we had one in-house security guard (whose name was actually Rocky—how cool was that for a security guard?).
+When I started working at the hotel, we had one in-house security guard (whose name was actually Rocky—how cool was that for a security guard?).
 He had worked there for quite a while, and really knew the place inside and out.
 A couple of months into the job, the management switched to an outside security company, and we had some good guards and some rather useless guards.
 It did make the job a little more interesting, because you never knew ahead of time which guard would be working with you.
 It also helped that you could repeat your same old stories to different guards, and it was always fresh material.

 Talking or playing a game was a common way of passing the time during close of day.
 Sometimes I’d read a book (especially when I was also taking a college class).
 Sometimes I tweaked a spreadsheet that I used during the audit to try to make it a little faster, easier, or better.
 In other words, it was often pretty boring after the initial flurry of activity.